sebastian-meier/LoCobSS-text-similarity-dataflow/README.md

+This repo is part of the LoCobSS research project.
+More details about the project and dependencies to other repos can be found [here](https://github.com/sebastian-meier/LoCobSS-documentation).

 # LoCobSS-text-similarity-dataflow
 Collecting text strings and embeddings from a MYSQL database, caching them as text files on Google Cloud Storage.
 The resulting embeddings are used for similarity search: [LoCobSS-text-similarity](https://github.com/sebastian-meier/LoCobSS-text-similarity).